evcc-io/evcc/README.md

 ## Features

 - simple and clean user interface
-- multiple [chargers](#charger): Wallbe (tested with Wallbe Eco S), Phoenix controllers (similar to Wallbe), go-eCharger, openWB slave, Mobile Charger Connect (currently used by Porsche), any other charger using scripting
+- multiple [chargers](#charger): Wallbe (tested with Wallbe Eco S), Phoenix controllers (EV-CC-AC1-M3-CBC-RCM), go-eCharger, openWB slave, Mobile Charger Connect (currently used by Porsche), any other charger using scripting
 - more chargers experimentally supported: NRGKick, SimpleEVSE, EVSEWifi
 - different [vehicles](#vehicle) to show battery status: Audi (eTron), BMW (i3), Tesla, Nissan (Leaf), any other vehicle using scripting
 - [plugins](#plugins) for integrating with hardware devices and home automation: Modbus (meters and grid inverters), MQTT and shell scripts